infinum/rails-handbook/Workflows/Environment Synchronization.md

 The required final result may also be different depending on the use case.
 It may be enough to replace the sensitive data with random strings, but sometimes this is not a good solution if it prevents the app from functioning properly.
-In the latter case it is more appropriate to replace real data with fake data: fake names to replace the names of real persons, fake phone numbers that are in the same format as the real phone numbers, etc. - this is called *pseudonymization*.
+In the latter case it is more appropriate to replace real data with synthetic data: synthetic names to replace the names of real persons, synthetic phone numbers that are in the same format as the real phone numbers, etc. - this is called *pseudonymization*.

 Since each project has different models and attributes, and consequently different personally identifiable